Nov 04, 2020

 Stress and ear pressure

 Many of us only think about our ear pressure when we’re flying.
 At altitude we can feel our ears pop as we yawn or swallow to rebalance the pressure in our ears, but stress can also cause similar air pressure changes.

 Ears pop because of the difference in the air pressure in your middle ear and the air pressure outside.
 As stress heightens and persists, so can the ear popping and pressure symptoms.

-If you’re worried that stress is affecting your hearing or ear health, contact your local THCP practice today on 0800 52 00 546, pop into your nearest practice, or book your free hearing test with us online.
+If you’re worried that stress is affecting your hearing or ear health, contact your local THCP practice today on 0800 52 00 546 or book your FREE Full Hearing Assessment with us online.